couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 You use the REST API to manage clusters, server nodes, and buckets, and to retrieve run-time statistics within your Couchbase Server deployment.
-If you want to develop your own Couchbase-compatible SDK, you will also use the REST-API within your library to handle *views*.
+If you want to develop your own Couchbase-compatible SDK, you will also use the REST API within your library to handle *views*.
 Views enable you to index and query data based on functions you define.
 For more information about views, see [Views and Indexes](#couchbase-views).